Students can seek to have a decision reviewed if they feel:

 Each type of appeal has its own process that needs to be followed.
 Choose the type of appeal that is applicable to your situation.

-- Academic status – placed on Conditional or Terminated status
+- Academic status – placed on Terminated status

 - Admission or selection – denied admission or selection

-- Assessment – dissatisfied with an assessment task mark or unit’s final result
+- Assessment – dissatisfied with an assessment task mark or official unit result

 - Credit for recognised learning – credit for recognised learning has been denied